Jomare22/Zuri_projects/README.md

 # Zuri_projects
-Backup of all projects on Tuf A15
+Backup of all projects done while on the I4GxZuri Web Development training.